ftrichardson/Aux-Cord/README.md

 **6.** Open your web browser and visit <a href="http://127.0.0.1:8000/" target="_blank">http://127.0.0.1:8000/</a> to access the application.

 ## Plans
 I fixed the problem with the matplotlib features, so now users can visualize their musical preferences via graphical representations of their playlists' audio statistics.
-The next step is to make the spacing and colors look nicer and add cool effects and organization to the website.
+However, the next step is to make the spacing and colors look nicer and add cool effects and organization to the website.